scripting/feedlandInstall/docs/userroles.md

 ### Context

-This feature is used to implement Supervisor Mode, where an admin user can see the product from the point of view of another server, to help diagnose a support issue.
+This feature is used to implement Supervisor Mode, where an admin user can see the product from the point of view of another user, to help diagnose a support issue.

 It's patterened after a similar feature in WordPress.